 The answer to that question is two-fold – it does not affect your entitlement to MEDICAL benefits; however, it can severely limit or even prevent recovery of certain MONETARY benefits.

-The problem with refusing light duty arises when you are looking at income benefits, specifically temporary income benefits.
-Basically, temporary income benefits are paid while a worker is recovering and are meant to sustain wage loss during that time.
-There is an Idaho Supreme Court case that addresses entitlement to temporary benefits, Malueg v.
-Pierson Enterprises, 111 Idaho 789, 727 P.2d 1217 (1986).
-In Malueg, the Court stated: “once a claimant establishes by medical evidence that he is still within the period of recovery from the original industrial accident, he is entitled to total temporary disability benefits unless and until evidence is presented that he has been medically released for light work and that (1) his former employer has made a reasonable and legitimate offer of employment to him which he is capable of performing under the terms of his light work release and which employment is likely to continue throughout his period of recovery or that (2) there is employment available in the general labor market which Claimant has a reasonable opportunity of securing and which employment is consistent with the terms of his light duty work release.”
+The problem with refusing light-duty work arises when you are looking at income benefits, specifically temporary income benefits.
+Temporary income benefits are paid while a worker is recovering and are meant to sustain wage loss during that time.
+The Idaho Supreme Court case, Malueg v.
+Pierson Enterprises, addresses entitlement to temporary benefits.In Malueg, the Court stated, “once a claimant establishes by medical evidence that he is still within the period of recovery from the original industrial accident, he is entitled to total temporary disability benefits unless and until evidence is presented that he has been medically released for light work and that (1) his former employer has made a reasonable and legitimate offer of employment to him which he is capable of performing under the terms of his light work release and which employment is likely to continue throughout his period of recovery or that (2) there is employment available in the general labor market which Claimant has a reasonable opportunity of securing and which employment is consistent with the terms of his light duty work release.”

 Insurance companies understand the requirements of Malueg and will use it to their advantage.
 Many insurance companies have employers make light-duty offers as soon as a doctor provides a release.
 They do this knowing that some people will refuse, and no benefits will be owed.
 It is important to note that this offer must be “reasonable” to qualify, but insurance companies give great latitude in making the determination of whether the offer was reasonable.
 Even if you are able to prove that such an offer was not reasonable, then it may be months or even years to recover those funds.
 Workers’ compensation proceedings generally take several months at a minimum, and sometimes, it can take much longer depending on the complexity of the case and the caseload at the Industrial Commission.

 Light-duty is not, in and of itself, a bad thing.
 It can be beneficial for an injured worker to continue to come into work rather than get into the routine of not working.
 Attendance at work is also helpful in demonstrating to your employer that you want to be a part of the team and generally you end up with more money in your pocket than if you were to sit at home.